CodeShayk/Schemio/README.md

         public Order[] Orders { get; set; }
     }
 ```
+#### Entity Schema

-> Step 2 - Define entity schema configuration to map query/transformer pairs to schema paths mapping to the object graph of the entity in context.
+> Step 2 - Define entity schema configuration which is basically a hierarchy of query/transformer pairs mapping to the object graph of the entity in context.

-Derive schema from `IEntitySchema<T>` where T is entity to hydrate.
-The query/transformer mappings can be nested to 5 levels down.
+To define Entity schema, implement `IEntitySchema<T>` interface where T is entity in context.
+The `query/transformer` mappings can be `nested` to `5 levels` down.
 You could map multiple schema paths to a given query/transformer pair.

 ```
 internal class CustomerSchema : IEntitySchema<Customer>
     {
         private IEnumerable<Mapping<Customer, IQueryResult>> mappings;

-        private decimal version;

         public IEnumerable<Mapping<Customer, IQueryResult>> Mappings => mappings;
-        public decimal Version => version;

         public CustomerSchema()
         {
-            version = 1;

-            // Create an object mapping graph of query and transformer pairs using xpaths. mappings = CreateSchema.For<Customer>()
+           // Create an object mapping graph of query and transformer pairs using xpaths.

+            mappings = CreateSchema.For<Customer>()
                 .Map<CustomerQuery, CustomerTransform>(For.Paths("customer/id", "customer/customercode", "customer/customername"),
                  customer => customer.Dependents